Things We Didn't Think Could Happen in America - 3.22

 Holy crap, this is Obama for you right here.

-And then I also thought about like, wait a second, did somebody on the team what's going on?
+And then I also thought about like, wait a second, did somebody on the team, what's going on?

-So I called Jack Silva in his room and I said, Hey, turn the TV on and tell me what you're seeing.
+So I called Jack Silva in his room and I said, hey, turn the TV on and tell me what you're seeing.

 And he told me, I'm like, what kind of crap is this?

-It was like, screw it.
+I was like, screw it.

 You know, this is it.

-This is this is par for the course for the Obama administration.
+This is par for the course for the Obama administration because I still wanted to work.

-I I was I didn't want to listen to that crap, and I knew it was a lie.
+I didn't want to listen to that crap, and I knew it was a lie.

-I knew they were lying, but I'm like, you know what?
+But I'm like, you know what?

 Somebody eventually will tell the truth.

-Somebody within the government will tell the truth, and it got worse and worse, and that's when I saw the deep state continu that yes, there is a deep state, definite deep state, and I saw it continually over the next eight months as I redeployed to Yemen and kept seeing the lies, lies continue to grow and the truth being misconstrued, and us being called liars, and us being treated poorly when we went back into the into Langley, and I'm like, you know what?
+And I saw it continually over the next eight months as I redeployed to Yemen and kept seeing the lies continue to grow and the truth being misconstrued and us being called liars and us being treated poorly when we went back into Langley.

-Finally, after eight months of the crap of me to re-deploying again, we all as a team, as a team, we said, we're done.
+Finally, after eight months of the crap of me to redeploying again, we all as a team, as a team, we said, we're done.

-We're we're done with this.
+We're done with this.

 I mean, did you see deep state lying on a regular basis when you were there?